 If a builder is causing a delay, the Supreme Court ruling in Pioneer Urban Land & Infrastructure Ltd. v.
-Govindan Raghavan, (2019) 5 SCC 725 states that “the buyer should not be compelled to take delivery of flat when there is a delay in delivery of possession by the builder.”
+Govindan Raghavan, (2019) 5 SCC 725 states that “the buyer should not be compelled to take delivery of a flat when there is a delay in delivery of possession by the builder.”
 The court further held that the builder must refund the amount paid by the buyer with compensation/interest.
 The builder cannot benefit from their own fault in failing to fulfil their commitment.